Online sexual exploitation and abuse of children is one of the fastest-growing crimes in the world.

 Helping Youth Use Their Power

 Peer-to-peer education and centering children’s and young people’s voices around solutions is a critical part of our approach.
 In countries like the Philippines and Kenya, we engage youth by training peer educators.
-Amplifying the voices and perspectives of survivors and experts with relevant lived experience is also key to identifying effective solutions.
+Amplifying the voices and perspectives of survivors and experts who have relevant lived experience is also key to identifying effective solutions.

 Vigilance on Emerging Threats